 Like other areas of the body, the eyes can experience allergic symptoms when exposed to particular stimuli.
-Ocular allergies, or its medical term, allergic conjunctivitis, is used to denote the eyes reacting to an allergen, or an allergy-causing substance.
+Ocular allergies, or its medical term, allergic conjunctivitis1, is used to denote the eyes reacting to an allergen, or an allergy-causing substance.
 Specifically, it is the conjunctiva that reacts with an allergen that leads to allergic conjunctivitis.
 The conjunctiva is the clear layer of filmy tissue that covers the white of the eye.
-Allergic conjunctivitis is common, affecting one fifth of the American population.
+Allergic conjunctivitis is common, affecting one-fifth of the American population.

 When the conjunctiva becomes inflamed from allergens such as dust, pollen, mold, smoke or animal dander (shed skin off of animals), it will cause an immuno-response, causing: